Hunter Lawrence

-Hunter Lawrence (born June 28, 1988) is a former American football placekicker.
+Hunter Lawrence (born June 28, 1988) is an American former football placekicker.
 Lawrence tried out for the job of placekicker for the Tampa Bay Buccaneers.
 He played college football at the University of Texas at Austin.

-High school career
+Early life

 Lawrence attended Boerne High School in Boerne, Texas, where he was coached by Tommy Bludau.
 As a junior, he made 20 out of 25 field goals with a long of 48 yards with 2 being blocked, he also made 44 out of 46 point after touchdowns, which earned him first-team 4A all-state by the Associated Press and the Texas Sports Writers Association.
 He notably made four field goals during a playoff win over New Braunfels High School.
 As a senior Lawrence made 12 out of 19 FGs with 7 longer than 40 yards and long of 49 yards with 2 being blocked.
 He also made 43 out of 45 PATs which earned first team 4A all state by the Associated Press and second team by the Texas Sports Writers Association.
 Over his high school career, Lawrence made 32 of 44 FGs (.727) and 63 of 70 PATs (.900).
 Lawrence was considered the number three kicker in the nation in the recruiting class of 2006 and garnered three stars from ESPN and Rivals.com when he was recruited by the Longhorns (primarily for kickoffs due to his strong leg).